“Linking Diversity & Inclusion in the Retail Fashion Industry to Sustainability”

 Economic growth and sustainability of an organization can be fueled by a diverse and inclusive work culture.
 Studies have consistently shown that companies outperform their industry peers when they embrace a diverse and inclusive organizational culture.
 Recently, I set out to take a closer look at an industry near and dear to my consumer heart – the retail fashion industry – to explore ways that industry leaders foster diversity and inclusion (D&I).
 It should be noted that this is not a scientific exercise, but rather an opportunity to observe and assess the following:

-· The best examples of D&I that I could find were companies that articulated a strategy based on key segments of the business along with specific, measurable, time-bound, relevant goals.
-Accountability to the CDO who has direct access to the C-suite and, in some cases, were a part of the executive leadership team, demonstrates a commitment to D&I as a business strategy, far beyond marketing, compliance and policy directives.
+The best examples of D&I that I could find were companies that articulated a strategy based on key segments of the business along with specific, measurable, time-bound, relevant goals.
+Accountability to the CDO, who has direct access to the C-suite and, in some cases, was a part of the executive leadership team, demonstrates a commitment to D&I as a business strategy, far beyond marketing, compliance, and policy directives.